iarsystems/bitbucket-ci-example/README.md

 - Click `  Finish  ` and you will be taken back to the page where you can see your active runners as well as add more runners.

+You can have as many parallel build nodes with runners as your license allows you to.
+[Contact sales](https://iar.com/about/contact) for expanding your build capacity.

 ### Test your runner
 Now we are good to perform a quick test to see if your runner is taking jobs properly.